 The Yuki Shrine also has unique architecture and some awe-inspiring 800 year old cedar trees.
 Mount Kurama, where the shrine and Kurama Buddhist Temple are found, is often referred to as “the birthplace of Reiki”.
 It is believed that the founder of reiki, Mikao Usui, practiced and developed his teachings here, and that he embarked on a 21 day spiritual retreat on the mountain.
 There are many ‘power spots’ identified on the mountain.
 For me, standing on the summit amongst the forest with the wind blowing had the greatest energy.

 John Dougill, the author of the Green Shinto blog, recommended that I visit Mt Kifune and Mt Kurama.
 Thank-you John!
 The Shinto and Buddhist sites in the mountains have many connections to the elements.
 It is a special place.

-This is my last blog on the move in Japan.
+This is my last blog on the move in Japan during my stay in May 2014.
 Soon it will be back to cooler temperatures and shorter days of the Southern Hemisphere.

 The boat of the female kami covered in stones at Kifune Shrine.
 The white folded paper and straw rope show this is a sacred site.

 Two emas from Yuki Shrine (fire) and Kifune Shrine (water; represented by the female kami) respectively.
 Emas are small wooden plaques that wishes and prayers are written on.